Brian Adams (wrestler): Legal issues

-He was very good friends with Mark Calaway better known in the WWE as The Undertaker.
-Calaway mentioned Adams in his WWE Hall of Fame speech in 2022, recalling the last time he saw Adams where they broke bricks together in 2007.

 Death

 On August 13, 2007, Adams was found dead by his wife at their Tampa, Florida home.
 The medical examiner concluded that the cause of death was a result of mixing the painkiller buprenorphine with the muscle relaxant carisoprodol and the sedatives chlordiazepoxide and alprazolam.
 The coroner determined the drugs in his system were individually at therapeutic levels, but their combination impeded his respiratory system enough to kill him.
 He was 43 years old.